peiyaoh/export_delicious_public_posts/README.md

 # Export Delicious Public Posts

-This node.js script is created to export public posts of a user on [Delicious](https://del.icio.us/) into an HTML file that could be imported to other browsers (e.g., Chrome and Firefox) or services.
+This node.js script is created to export public posts of a user on [Delicious](https://del.icio.us/) into an HTML file that could be imported to other browsers (e.g., Chrome and Firefox) or services (e.g., [tagpacker](https://tagpacker.com/)).

 Note: This script is basically a crawler, and it does not interact with Delicious's API.
 I created it because Delicious disables the export feature due to server loading, see [export](https://del.icio.us/export).